mobidic/Captain-ACHAB/README.md

 ## Overview

 Captain ACHAB is a simple and useful interface to analysis of NGS data for molecular diagnosis.
-This is the end of Excel table with so many columns !
+No more endless tables with so many columns !
 All necessary information is available in one look.
-Captain ACHAB file are readable with Excel (.xlsx) ( or soon with the open-source [CuteVariant](https://github.com/labsquare/CuteVariant) (.JSON)).
+Captain ACHAB files are readable with Excel (.xlsx) or web browser (.html) ( or soon with the open-source [CuteVariant](https://github.com/labsquare/CuteVariant) (.JSON)).

 ![achab](img/achab1.png)